 Step 4: Verify sensor visibility in the cloud

-Finally, verify that newly installed sensor in the Falcon Host UI.
+Finally, verify that newly installed agent in the Falcon UI.
 To view a complete list of newly installed sensors in the past 24 hours, go to https://falcon.crowdstrike.com.

 Events App > Sensors > Newly Installed Sensors